 Melancholic individuals are typically calm and quiet, despite their powerful internal emotions.
 They often choose to hide their feelings, preferring to maintain their calm and quiet demeanor even during events that typically elicit extreme joy or anger in others.
 If melancholics are pushed too far or for too long, however, they may have trouble controlling their anger.

 Melancholics generally maintain their composure even when surrounded by frenetic activity.
 Their demeanor may project a certain level of contentment, even when they may be feeling frazzled or out of control.

 People with a melancholic temperament tend to be patient, which can make them excellent teachers or parents.
-They tend not to become easily frustrated when talking to others, and they can typically wait in long lines without much distress.
+They tend not to become easily frustrated when they talk to others, and they can typically wait in long lines without much distress.

 12. Societal Order

-People with a melancholic temperament often like the societal order of friendships, family relationships, and even work relationships.
-They tend to accept their role in life, preferring that everyone in their social circle have a purpose.
+People with a melancholic temperament often like the societal order of friendships, family relationships, and even relationships with work colleagues.
+They tend to accept their role in life, preferring that everyone in their social circle or group of friends have a purpose.
 They also tend to work well in team environments where each person has specific responsibilities and contributes to a goal.
 Likewise, they often do well in organizations where there is a definitive hierarchy.

 People with melancholic temperaments often love to keep track of details.
 They may remember every birthday, anniversary, or other special occasion.
 With a strong memory, they may easily recall the names and personal details of the people they’ve met.

 Melancholics are usually most comfortable with set routines, and they aren’t typically keen on surprises.
 Unforeseen events or abrupt changes in routine can throw them off balance and may cause them to feel uncomfortable.
 These folks tend to be content with the repetition of everyday life and may be stubborn if asked to live any other way.